-The 25th Infantry Bicycle Corp was formed in 1869.
+The 25th Infantry Bicycle Corp was formed in 1896.
 It was one of four African American military units serving as a peacekeeping force west of the Mississippi.
 The black soldiers were known as “Buffalo Soldiers”.
 The unit was originally stationed in Texas until 1880.
 It then moved to the Dakota Territory and then eight years later the unit moved to Fort Missoula, Montana.
 The soldiers were used as guards and peacekeepers during railroad and mine strikes.
 They also fought forest fires in Montana and Idaho.
-The development of the chain driven safety bicycle in 1874 and in 1888 the pneumatic tire invention increased the use of bicycle for sports and leisure piqued the interest of the military as a possible method of transport.
+The development of the chain driven safety bicycle in 1874 and in 1888 the pneumatic tire invention increased the use of bicycle for sports and leisure and piqued the interest of the military as a possible method of transport.

 Minnie Cox (1869-1933) was appointed as post master in Indianola, Mississippi in 1891.
 Before her employment at the post office, Cox was an educator and school principal.
 She was a graduate of Fisk University.
 Initially she was appointed by President Benjamin Harrison to the postmaster role when there was no white Republican who qualified for the job.
 She is believed to be the first African American woman to hold a post master position.
 Her appointment was made during the post civil war reconstruction era when African Americans were appointed and elected to various political roles that had previously been unavailable to them before the Civil War.
 Cox was again reappointed in 1897 under President William McKinley and continued under the term of Theodore Roosevelt.
 Indianola was a predominately African American community.
 Minnie Cox and her husband were well respected members of the community.